Chart Color Schemes

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-AreaSearch's latest postcode level ATO data for financial year ending June 2022 shows that Numurkah has lower incomes compared to the national average.
-The median income is $45,074 and the average is $51,589.
-In contrast, Rest of Vic.'s median income is $48,741 with an average of $60,693.
-Based on Wage Price Index growth of 12.16% since financial year ending June 2022, current estimates for Numurkah are approximately $50,555 (median) and $57,862 (average) as of September 2025.
-The 2021 Census data shows that household, family and personal incomes in Numurkah fall between the 16th and 17th percentiles nationally.
-The income band of $1,500 - 2,999 captures 29.8% of Numurkah's population (3,761 individuals), similar to metropolitan regions where 30.3% fall within this range.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that Numurkah SA2 had a median income of $45,074 and an average income of $51,589.
+This is lower than the national averages of $48,741 (median) and $60,693 (average) for Rest of Vic.
+Based on Wage Price Index growth of 12.16% since financial year 2022, current estimates suggest a median income of approximately $50,555 and an average income of $57,862 as of September 2025.
+The 2021 Census data indicates that household, family, and personal incomes in Numurkah all fall between the 16th and 16th percentiles nationally.
+In Numurkah, 29.8% (3,761 individuals) of the community earns between $1,500 - 2,999, similar to metropolitan regions where 30.3% fall into this range.
 Housing costs are modest with 89.1% of income retained, but total disposable income ranks at just the 22nd percentile nationally.

 Frequently Asked Questions - Income